What is SSD Secure Erase?

 3 situations that you need to do Secure Erase

 Restore SSD to original performance (factory state)

-You may have noticed that your SSD’s performance had dropped after using it for several months or longer.
-If you want to restore it to the original performance, you can backup data on the SSD and then do a Secure Erase.
+You may notice your SSD slowing down and SSD performance drops a lot after using it for several months or longer.
+If you want to restore it to the original performance, you can backup data on the SSD and then do an SSD Secure Erase.

 If you want to do a start fresh by reinstalling Windows 10/8/7, you can do a Secure Erase because regular format cannot really clean your SSD and it will actually hurt your SSD life span.

 When you are upgrading to a larger SSD and planning to donate, sell or even dispose of your old SSD drive, you need to completely delete data from it.
 Then formatting SSD is not safe enough since that only makes data invisible, but can be recovered easily.
 So SSD secure erase is necessary to protect your private, sensitive data stored on the SSD from being stolen by others.